squarepupil/website-pages/src/pages/staff.md

 program of some sort with other Sudbury schools, both American and international.

-!james-celery.jpg,, staff
+!james-celery.jpg,, staff boxy

-James Taylor (staff) is a proud father, credentialed mathematician, heretical physicist, and passionate (web) programmer.
+**James Taylor**  is a proud father, credentialed mathematician, heretical physicist, and passionate (web) programmer.
 While he has had a life-long dislike of traditional schooling, it was not until Arts & Ideas moved into his backyard that he first heard about the Sudbury way.
 He became an immediate